 Ross et al. (2016) noted that the broader distribution is largely associated with the dorvilleid Schistomeringos loveni, which appears to be less tolerant of highly enriched sediments than the colony forming dorvilleid Ophryotrocha shieldsi that is typically found closely associated with stocked cages.
-Colonies were observed on 6 and 3 of 79 ROV dives in January 2019 and June 2019 respectively.
+Colonies were observed on less dives in September 2019 (1 of 79 dives) and January 2020 (2 of 79 dives) compared with the previous two surveys in June 2019 (3 of 79 dives) and January 2019 (6 of 79 dives).
 All these observations were on leases, near the cages and not at external sites.
 The broader distribution of dorvilleids seen in Figure 16 is still largely associated with Schistomeringos loveni and reflects its preference for more moderately enriched sediments.